mikeizbicki/cmc-csci040/project_00/README.md

 > **NOTE:**
 > We did not cover in class how to complete the *italicized* steps above,
 > and this was intentional.
-> You will have to use google/the textbook to figure these out for yourself.
+> You will have to use google/ChatGPT/the textbook to figure these out for yourself.
-> No programmer 100% understands HTML or CSS, and so everyone relies on google while coding.
+> No programmer 100% understands HTML or CSS, and so everyone relies on looking up information while coding.
 > The purpose of making you do things not covered in class is to get you practice relying on external resources.

 <img src=googling.jpg width=300px>